Microsoft Printer Support is Changing

 FT232R USB UART Driver for Windows

 The FT232R UART device is a USB to serial interface chip from a company called Future Technology Devices International, or FTDI.
-The chip is used in a lot of USB to serial dongles that are needed for devices with a serial port.
+The chip is used in a lot of USB-to-serial dongles that are needed for devices with a serial port.
 Since most modern computers don’t have a serial port (COM port) anymore, using a USB dongle enables such devices to connect to a computer.
 For this type of dongle to be used with Windows, an FT232R USB UART driver for Windows will be required.

 Installing an FT232R USB UART driver

-To manually install a driver for this type of device, you will first need to download the driver.
+To manually install a Windows driver for this type of device, you will first need to download the driver.
 In some cases, the dongle manufacturer will offer a driver download.
 Just visit the support site for the manufacturer and download the driver for your specific Windows version.

 After downloading, run the driver executable, or follow the manual driver installation instructions to install the driver.